jtkiley/dotfiles/README.markdown

 # Jason Kiley's dotfiles

-This document (and respository) are very much a work in progress.
+This document (and repository) are very much a work in progress.
 Pardon the mess.

 ## Install and configure software